CodeJ3R/Programming-In-C-Ex2/README.md

 # Programming-In-C-Ex2
-Creating a program that calculates
+Creating a program that calculates Planks Constant, radius of a circle and Pi